iknotank/RobloxAllyBot/README.md

 1 Install Python on your pc.

-2 Open the .env file and configure your group ID and cookie.
+2 Open the .env file and configure your group ID and your ID range.

+3 Put all your cookies in the cookies.txt file, seperated by a enter.

-3 Run start.bat
+4 Run start.bat

 Enjoy!